qorix-group/process_description/process/process_areas/quality_management/guidance/quality_plan_guideline.rst

    | * generic planning, dealing with all work products needed only once for the platform.
 This is included in the Quality Management Platform Plan.
    |
    | **Planning supporting processes:**
-   | Supporting processes (Requirements Management, Configuration Managment, Change Management, Documentation Management, Tool Management) are planned within the Project Management Plan.
+   | Supporting processes (Requirements Management, Configuration Management, Change Management, Documentation Management, Tool Management) are planned within the Project Management Plan.
    |
    | **Planning integration and verification:**
    | Integration on the target hardware is not done in the scope of the SW platform project, but SW/SW integration up to the feature level is performed and its test results are part of the :need:`wp__verification__platform_ver_report`.